Pass (and Prepare for) the ICF ACC Credential Exam: Requirements, Questions, and More

 Are you considering getting an ICF Credential?
 Contact us to guide you to the right one for you and your career.

-How is the New ICF Exam Different?
+How is the New ICF Credentialing Exam Different?

 In recent years, the ICF has updated its credentialing exam to better align with modern coaching practices and the latest research in the field.
 The new ICF Credentialing Exam now tests a coach’s knowledge of and ability to apply the updated eight ICF core competencies, the ICF code of ethics, and the ICF’s definition of coaching.